Every limited company is required to have their company accounts audited by a Registered Auditor unless they are entitled to audit exemption.

 Your company must engage a Registered Auditor to audit your company accounts.
 Especially, if your sales and business assets are worth more than the audit exemption threshold.

 This aside, however, your bank or major creditors or investors may require your company accounts to be audited under their terms of lending.
-In this case, your company must appoint an auditor to fulfill the requirement.
+In this case, your company must appoint an auditor to fulfil the requirement.

-Dormant company is qualify for audit exemption and is eligible to file dormant account with Companies House.
 However, your dormant company must not be part of a group of companies that required audit by law.

 Concurrently, company registered as a public limited company (PLC) must file audited account even if your PLC is dormant.
 If you would like to submit unaudited dormant account then you must first re-register your company from a PLC to a private limited company.